upper waypoint

 Sponsored

 I couldn’t have asked for a better scenario on that Thursday morning.
 Briana called me into the room to share the news: a positive pregnancy test laid on top of a Warriors onesie.
 Our child had decided to announce himself that day, as the Warriors were on the verge of hoops history.
-I’m not usually one to shed tears — when my grandmother recently passed, after I’d visited her in Mexico, I smiled, knowing she found peace — but this was different.
-I did cry.
-Because this wasn’t an ending.
-This was the beginning of a beautiful thing: Maceo Agosto Chazaro.
-And the Warriors.
-Well, they have been a part of my life since grade school.
+I cried.
+Because this wasn’t just a happy ending for the Warriors, a basketball entity that had been a part of my life since grade school.
+This was the beginning of a beautiful future: Maceo Agosto Chazaro.

 The Dubs ended up winning it all.
 My wife and I took BART to San Francisco to be at Chase Center with the fans, just a few hours after we’d learned our baby was growing inside her belly.
 Though the actual game was happening in Boston, we gathered in front of the Warriors’ arena as the last shot splashed and the celebratory drinks poured (my wife, of course, abstaining).
-The day felt bigger than basketball.
+That day felt bigger than a championship.
 It still does.

 Two small children in Warriors gear laugh with their mother nearby in a crowd of sports fans